Prince Harry and Meghan involved in ‘near catastrophic’ paparazzi car chase in New York | News Channel 3-12

 The Duke of Sussex has been vocal about the security of his family, often highlighting parallels between his wife’s treatment to that faced by his mother, Diana.
 The late Princess of Wales died in 1997 after suffering internal injuries resulting from a high-speed car crash in Paris.

-In the couple’s Netflix six-part docuseries Harry pushed back against critics who have said they’ve “got such a problem with paparazzi.”
+In the couple’s Netflix six-part docuseries Harry pushed back against critics who have said the couple has a problem with paparazzi.

 “Back in my mum’s day, it was physical harassment – cameras in your face, following you, chasing you,” he said.